chrisMYchen/weboInMotion/README.md

 ####HAPPY
 If the person is HAPPY, Jibo will perform an exciting greeting, giving appropriately enthused word responses, and emit a yellow glow.

+##Dependencies
+We use the following Node.js packages aside from the packages Jibo already uses -'fs'
+-'request'
+-'node-oxford-emotion'